CDL-Quantum/CohortProject_2021/Week1_Trapped_Ions/README.md

 ### Task 1: Plot the probability of each bit string for various circuit widths and depths

 We implemented the rotation gates and sampled the outputs from the quantum circuit to obtain a random distribution of bit string probabilities.
-In the Julia implementation, we chose to test combinations of 4, 8, 12 qubits with varying depths of 1, 256 and 512 gates.
-We generated speckle patterns of each combination which is shown here in the following figure. *Note: these speckle patterns are normalized.*
+In the [Julia implementation](./solution_julia.ipynb), we chose to test combinations of 4, 8, 12 qubits with varying depths of 1, 256 and 512 gates.
+A cool way to visualize the probabilities is in a speckle pattern where large probabilities correspond to larger circles, and smaller probabilities are small circles .
+We generated speckle patterns of each combination which is shown here in the following figure. *Note: the size of the circles are normalized to an arbitrary constant to make the circles big enough to see.
+Whats most important is the relative size of the circles.*

 ![Task 1: Speckle Patterns](./img/task-1-speckle-patterns.svg)

-## Bonus Task 1: Investegating Entaglement Entropy with MPS index
+## Bonus Task 1: Investigating Entaglement Entropy with MPS index

 Later in task 4, we investigate the cross entropy between the true state psi, and a perturbed state.
 In the bonus for task 1 however, we studied a different kind of entropy- the Von Neumman (Entanglement) Entropy.
 We decided to see how the entanglement entropy varies as you look at different indices of the MPS (Matrix Product State) of PSI.
 We varied both the depth and the Number of qubits to see what would happen.
 Here are the plots for different depths: